-This Single Package Gas Heating / Electric Cooling Unit is designed for outdoor rooftop or ground level slab installations and can be readily connected to the duct system of a home or building.
+This Single Package Gas Heating/Electric Cooling Unit is designed only for ground level slab installations and can be readily connected to the duct system of a home.
 This unit has been tested for capacity and efficiency in accordance with AHRI standards and will provide many years of safe and dependable comfort, providing it is properly installed and maintained.
 With regular maintenance, this unit will operate satisfactorily year after year.
 Abuse, improper use, and/or improper maintenance can shorten the life of the appliance and create unsafe hazards.